robmanganelly/coderesbackend/README.md

-You must login for getting access to the repository, also, if you fail passing the environment variables the server will __not__ run. the `--name` option is optional but can help you on further calls to `run` for running a dev server locally you just need to run:
+You must login for getting access to the repository, also, if you fail passing the environment variables the server will __not__ run. the `--name` option is optional but can help you on further calls to `run`

-    docker login -u _your_username_ -p _your_pass
-    docker pull robmanganelly/code-tricks:dev
+For running a dev server locally, using docker functionalities you just need:

+* clone the repo
+* go to the root and open a terminal and type:

         docker-compose up

-note that the __robmanganelly/code-tricks:dev__ version __should not__ be used on production.
+This command will:

+1. run project in a container, using node:16-alpine
+2. run mongodb in a container
+3. expose port 3000 for testing the apis

+Use this approach if you are using a different version of node in your machine, or you don't have mongodb installed locally.
+This is intended only for development puroposes

 ---